-No. Physicians cannot recommend medical cannabis for conditions besides the ones identified in the state’s medical cannabis law even if they believe such conditions are chronic or debilitating.
+Yes.
+Physicians in Hawaii can recommend medical cannabis use for medical conditions besides the ones identified in the state’s medical cannabis law if they believe such conditions are chronic or debilitating.

 Yes.
 Hawaii requires patients applying for its 329 (medical marijuana) card to provide a written physician certification confirming their diagnosis of at least one of the qualifying conditions required for medical cannabis treatment.
 Hawaii accepts written medical marijuana certifications from state-licensed: